-The resident will be expected to dictate clear, detailed and accurate reports on imaging studies of patients within the off-site health clinics.
-These reports will be assessed for accuracy and clarity by an assigned radiologist.
-The resident will also be expected these reports in a timely fashioned as required under policy.
-Furthermore, the resident will be available for consultation with physicians and interns of these clinics.
-Evaluation will be based upon feedback from physicians and by the assigned radiologist assessing the resident's radiology reports.
+These reports will be assessed for accuracy and clarity by a chiropractic radiologist.
+The resident will also be expected to complete these reports in a timely fashioned as dictated by policy.
+Furthermore, the resident will be available for consultation with clinicians and interns of these clinics.
+Evaluation will be based upon feedback from the clinicians and by the assigned radiologist assessing the resident's radiology reports.
 (0+24)